About This Program

 Utica Value: Marcus Recile '18

-Watch one of UC's current television ads featuring Marcus Recile '18, who majored in biology with a focus on botany and horticulture.
+Watch one of Utica's recent television ads featuring Marcus Recile '18, who majored in biology with a focus on botany and horticulture.

 Student Voices: Hardik Nariya '17

-A conversation with Hardik Nariya, who is pursuing a biology major and chemistry minor at UC.
+A conversation with Hardik Nariya, biology major and chemistry minor at Utica.
 An international student from India, Hardik talks about his original research into the effects of light pollution, his relationships with faculty, and more.

 Student Voices: Mary Brockett '15

-A brief conversation with Mary Brockett '15, graduate of Utica College's biology program, about her experiences as a researcher, a presenter at a major scientific conference, and an active member of the UC community.
+A brief conversation with Mary Brockett '15, graduate of Utica University's biology program, about her experiences as a researcher, a presenter at a major scientific conference, and an active member of the Utica community.

 Student Voices: Cody Plasterer

-Biology major Cody Plasterer discusses what made him choose Utica College and how the one-on-one relationships with faculty members helped stimulate and enhance both his research and campus life at UC.
+Biology major Cody Plasterer discusses what made him choose Utica University and how the one-on-one relationships with faculty members helped stimulate and enhance both his research and campus life at Utica.

 Student Voices: Jordan Hobaica

-Hockey player and Biology major Jordan Hobiaca discusses how the blend of programs and athletic offerings at Utica College made for the perfect fit when choosing a school.
+Hockey player and Biology major Jordan Hobiaca discusses how the blend of programs and athletic offerings at Utica University made for the perfect fit when choosing a school.